DIVER-study/diver-app/README.md

 drop policy if exists "Anyone can upload an avatar." on storage.objects;
 create policy "Anyone can upload an avatar." on storage.objects for insert with check (bucket_id = 'profile-pictures');

+drop policy if exists "Authenticated users can remove their avatar" on storage.objects;
+create policy "Authenticated users can remove their avatar" on storage.objects for remove with check (bucket_id = 'profile-pictures' and (select auth.role()) = 'authenticated');
 ```

 </details>